joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/13/us/politics/supreme-court-bail-hearings-immigrants.html?searchResultPosition=2

 **4 takeaways from Day 2 of the Jan.
 6 hearings.**\
-`The big theme on the second day was that former President Trump was told repeatedly — including by his own attorney general — that his “Big Lie” about a fraudulent election was baseless.`\
+`The big theme on the second day was that former President Trump was told repeatedly — including by his own attorney general — that his “big lie” about a fraudulent election was baseless.`\
 https://nytimes.com/2022/06/13/us/trump-jan-6-hearing-monday.html?searchResultPosition=3

 **How to Help a Loved One Having Suicidal Thoughts**\